Nietzsche on Wagner and Parsifal

 epigrammatically; a clarity of musical description that reminds us of a shield of consummate workmanship; and finally an extraordinary sublimity of feeling, something experienced in the very depths of

-music, that does Wagner the highest honour; a synthesis of conditions which to many people - even "higher minds" - will seem incompatible, of strict coherence, of "loftiness" in the most startling
+music, that does Wagner the highest honour; a synthesis of conditions which to many people — even "higher minds" — will seem incompatible, of strict coherence, of "loftiness" in the most

-nowhere else.
+Dante, but nowhere else.
 Has any painter ever depicted so sorrowful a look of love as Wagner does in the final accents of his Prelude?

 month later, Nietzsche wrote to his sister: